diskuv/dkml-workflows/README.md

 | manylinux2014-linux_x86    | 32-bit Linux: CentOS 7, CentOS 8, Fedora 32+, Mageia 8+, openSUSE 15.3+, Photon OS 4.0+ (3.0+ with updates), Ubuntu 20.04+           |
 | manylinux2014-linux_x86_64 | 64-bit Linux: CentOS 7, CentOS 8, Fedora 32+, Mageia 8+, openSUSE 15.3+, Photon OS 4.0+ (3.0+ with updates), Ubuntu 20.04+           |

-> Cross-compiling typically requires that you use Dune for all of your OCaml packages.
+> Cross-compiling typically requires that you use Dune to build all your OCaml package dependencies.
-> You can use [opam monorepo](https://github.com/ocamllabs/opam-monorepo#readme) as your build tool for your OCaml executable.
+> [opam monorepo](https://github.com/ocamllabs/opam-monorepo#readme) makes it easy to do exactly that.
 > Alternatively you can directly use [findlib toolchains](http://projects.camlcity.org/projects/dl/findlib-1.9.3/doc/ref-html/r865.html).

 You will need three sections in your GitHub Actions `.yml` file to build your executables:

 1. A `setup-dkml` workflow to create the above build environments
-2. A "matrix build" workflow to build your OCaml native executables
+2. A "matrix build" workflow to build your OCaml native executables on each
 3. A "release" workflow to assemble all of your native executables into a single release

 ### `setup-dkml` workflow